The 2024 Program Announced

 "In just four short years, this festival has become the perfect family event of the summer," said Mark Stutzman, the festival's promoter.
 "We are fortunate to have so much support and enthusiasm behind it.
 I think our town's founders would be pleased."

-Additional private sponsors include The Gilbert & Schlattman Family, Mary Helen & Bob Spear, Laurie & Bill Grant, Don & Suzie Sincell, The Rev. Dr. Chip Lee and Kathleen Gibbs, Tom Shelton, Marthe McClive, Patricia Mullinix, and Dr. Thomas & Kathy Johnson.
+Additional private sponsors include The Gilbert & Schlattman Family, Mary Helen & Bob Spear, Laurie & Bill Grant, Don & Suzie Sincell, The Rev. Dr. Chip Lee and Kathleen Gibbs, Tom Shelton, Marthe McClive, Patricia Mullinix, and Dr. Thomas & Kathy Johnson, Tom Shelton, and a donation in memory of Lee R. Mannheimer.
 Anyone interested in sponsoring or donating to the festival can do so online or by contacting organizers at VictorianChautauqua@gmail.com.
-The Mountain Lake Park Historical Association (MLPHA), a nonprofit, hosts and finances the event.
+All donations are tax-exempt.
+The Mountain Lake Park Historical Association (MLPHA), a nonprofit, co-hosts and finances the event.
 Sign up online to become an email subscriber and receive the latest updates and details about performances. vc-mlp.com Volunteers are welcome.
 An online form is available to apply and to select areas of interest.

 Previous